Austrian Agency for Research Integrity

 Furthermore, the agency applies its knowledge to the task of preventing questionable and unacceptable research practices (at best research misconduct) and raising consciousness for it.
 In workshops, the participants discuss cases of research misconduct in small working groups.
 For universities with international researchers the workshops are also offered in English.

-For the year 2017 the agency plans to install a specific train-the-trainer programme for lecturer and multiplicators.
+The agency holds regularly a specific Train-the-Trainer programme for lectirers and multiplicators both in German and in English.
 The main aims are that member organizations are able to provide workshops on good scientific practice autonomously and multiplicators for RI are established.

 Promoting Research Integrity